 ACES: Abrupt Changes in Ecosystem Services and Wellbeing in Mozambican Woodlands

-ACES examines how woodland loss is changing ecosystem services and the wellbeing of the rural poor in Mozambique.
-It aims to integrate this information in to land use policy and practice to alleviate poverty in the country.
+This project examined how woodland loss is changing ecosystem services and the wellbeing of the rural poor in Mozambique.
+It aimed to integrate this information in to land use policy and practice to alleviate poverty in the country.

-Our approach will inform debate and policy formulation that will directly influence the expansion of commercial agriculture, intensification of small-holder agriculture, rural development, and the likely trade-offs in management of woodlands for food, energy, timber, carbon and biodiversity.
+This work moved beyond the existing literature which describes how the rural poor rely on woodlands towards an integrated understanding of the socio-ecological processes at play.
+This informed debate and policy formulation related to the expansion of commercial agriculture, intensification of small-holder agriculture, rural development, and trade-offs in management of woodlands for food, energy, timber, carbon and biodiversity.